-Even if the EC does not have jurisdiction, the transaction nevertheless may have to be notified to one or more EC Member States, where similar control assessments are made.
+Even if the EC does not have jurisdiction, the transaction nevertheless may have to be notified to one or more EC Member States, where similar control assessments 1998 Samsung was fined € 33,000 for notifying the acquisition 14 months after its acquisition of AMT, and in 1999 A.P.
+Møller was fined € 219,000 for failing to notify a series of three transactions in 1997. are made.
 In some Member States, the difficulty of determining whether a transaction has to be notified is even more acute.
 For example, in Spain and the United Kingdom, the jurisdictional thresholds depend respectively on a market share test or a "share of supply" test, both of which presuppose an accurate definition by the parties themselves of the relevant market and market shares.

-Consequences of Failure to Notify
+III.
+Consequences of failure to notify

 The Electrabel decision is a stark reminder that the obligation to notify changes in control will be enforced.
 This decision is only the third fine by the EC for failure to notify, but it is also its largest.
-In 1998 Samsung was fined 33,000 euros for notifying the acquisition 14 months after its acquisition of AMT, and in 1999 A.P.
-Møller was fined 219, 000 euros for failing to notify a series of three transactions in 1997.
-While the decision does not necessarily signal a trend of enhanced enforcement by the EC, parties should be alert to the risk of implementing a merger without prior notification.
+In While the decision does not necessarily signal a trend of enhanced enforcement by the EC, parties should be alert to the risk of implementing a merger without prior notification.

-The ECMR also imposes a "standstill obligation" to refrain from implementing a notified merger until the EC has cleared the arrangement.
-In theory, parties that breach this duty and "jump the gun" may be fined by the EC up to 10 percent of their annual turnover.
+The ECMR also imposes a "standstill obligation&" to refrain from implementing a notified merger until the EC has cleared the arrangement.
+In theory, parties that breach this duty and "jump the gun" may be fined by the EC up 10 percent of their annual turnover.
 To date, the EC has not taken much action.
-For example in 1998 the parties in Bertelsmann/Kirch/Première were requested to cease behaviour that appeared to be gun jumping, but no fine was ever imposed as the parties ceased the offensive conduct.
+For example in 1998 the parties in Bertelsmann/Kirch/ Première were requested to cease behaviour that appeared to be gun jumping, but no fine was ever imposed as the parties ceased the offensive conduct.

 Similar caution is required for transactions that may fall within the jurisdiction of one of the EC Member States, which also have imposed fines for failures to file.
-For example, in 2008 the French competition authority fined SNCF Participations 250,000 euros for its failure to notify its acquisition of Novtrans.
-In 2008, the German competition authority fined publishing house Druck und Verlagshaus 4.1 million euros for failing to notify a transaction that took place in 2001.
+For example, in 2008 the French competition authority fined SNCF Participations € 250,000 for its failure to notify its acquisition of Novtrans [1].
+In 2008, the German competition authority fined publishing house Druck und Verlagshaus € 4.1 M for failing to notify a transaction that took place in 2001.
 There are also examples of fines being imposed at EC Member State level for gun jumping offences.
-A prior Jones Day alert discussed the 4.5 million euro fine imposed in 2008 on Mars Inc. by the German competition authority for violating the bar to closing pending the completion of the German merger review process.
+In 2008, the German competition authority fines Mars Inc. € 4.5 M for violating the bar to closing pending the completion of the German merger review process.

 Jurisdictions beyond the EC have similar principles and enforcement records in this area.
-For example, the U.S. Justice Department (DOJ) has enforced breaches of the U.S. waiting-period obligation and failures to notify by imposing substantial fines.
-In the Gemstar/TV Guide case, Gemstar paid a record \$5.67 million for exercising control over TV Guide prior to expiration of the mandatory waiting period.
-In 2006, Qualcomm was fined \$1.8 million by the DOJ for gun jumping in its merger with Flarion.
+For example, the U.S. Justice Department has enforced breaches of the U.S. waiting-period obligation and failures to notify by imposing substantial fines.
+In the Gemstar/TV Guide case, Gemstar paid a record \$ 5.67 M for exercising control over TV Guide prior to expiration of the mandatory waiting period.
+In 2006, Qualcomm was fined \$ 1.8 M by the DOJ for gun jumping in its merger with Flarion.
 Independent of a breach of the merger procedure rules, there is a risk that coordination or cooperation prior to clearance also could be characterized as anticompetitive action and therefore expose the parties to the risk of private actions for damages.